nondescryptid/opendoc-state-court-judgments/2019_SGDC_131/report.md

 ## C.   The accused had no intention to cause alarm to PW1

-37     The Defence had submitted that it is trite that the intention of an individual has to be inferred from his act or conduct or other relevant circumstances of the case, as it is difficult if not impossible to procure direct evidence to prove intention[\[note: 16\]](#Ftn_16).
+37     The Defence had submitted that it is trite that the intention of an individual has to be inferred from his act or conduct or other relevant circumstances of the case, as it is difficult if not impossible to procure direct evidence to prove intention[^16].

 38     The following extract from the case of _Chan Yok Tuang_ at \[27\] is an example of the surrounding circumstances that can be taken into account in determining one’s intention: